w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

 Most values from the [SAMPLE FILE](ansible/inventory.sample) can be copied.
 Only a handful of entries must be adjusted.

-This guide assumes that the inventory is places locally in `ansible/inventory.yml`.

 For each node, the following information must be configured in the Ansible
 inventory: